owasp-dep-scan/dep-scan/README.md

 - Chainguard
 - Wolfi OS

-Application vulnerabilities would be reported for all Linux distros and Windows.
-To download the full vulnerability database suitable for scanning OS, invoke dep-scan with `` for the first time. dep-scan would also download the appropriate database based on project type automatically.

 ## Quick Start

 dep-scan is ideal for use during continuous integration (CI) and as a local development tool.